AdrianNiu/nlp/README.md

 Keeping only the first L principal components, produced by using only the first L loading vectors, gives the truncated transformation

+One example would be to look for patterns from multiple data sources (like patient portal messages, nurse notes, telehealth transcripts and even social media) and analyze the data.
+Data could be extracted using Natural Language Processing (NLP) via an Augmented Intelligence (AI) process which allows you to access and combine both structured and unstructured text content to get a clear depiction of the potential issues arising.